Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Numerical simulations

 Next, we note that a very good agreement between numerics and perturbative results is seen for $J$ less than about $0.2$.
 This is sufficient for excellent (good) analytical characterization of the maximum (minimum) in Fig. \ref{d1n1} (Fig. \ref{d3n1}).
-However, despite the high order of expansion (\ref{var_n=1}), the shape of the minimum in Fig. \ref{d2n1} is only reasonably reproduced by the perturbative formula while the maximum in Fig. \ref{d3n1} is not captured by it.
+However, despite the high order of expansion (\ref{var_n=1}), the shape of the minimum in Fig. \ref{d2n1} is only reasonably reproduced by the perturbative formula while the maximum in Fig. \ref{d3n1} is not captured by it, which we have already mentioned.
 This is presumably so because these two features are located at so large $J$ that a higher-order expansion is needed.
 For example, already near $J=0.2$, we can infer from the numerical data that the low order of the expansion, rather than finite-size effects, is responsible for discrepancies between numerics and analytics (the larger the system size is, the bigger they are).

-The question now is how we can actually argue that the above-discussed numerics provides evidence of the quantum BKT transition taking place in our system, which brings us to the next section.
+The question now is how we can actually argue that the above-discussed numerics provides evidence of the quantum BKT transition taking place in our system.
+This brings us to the next section.